 Celebration of Ornette Coleman: Night 1Tuesday, February 19, 2019 @ 7 p.m. - 9 p.m.

-Please join us for Night One of our two-evening celebration of the life and work of jazz legend Ornette Coleman.
+Please join us for Night One of our three-evening celebration of the life and work of jazz legend Ornette Coleman.

 This first night will feature: